KESTIO

 • Attractive content for your prospects, or LEAD MAGNET

-• An entry point for identifying them, called a LANDING PAGE
+• An entry point to identify them, called LANDING PAGE

-A sales tunnel is built to provoke interactions with your potential prospects, once you have captured them and directed them to your website: a click, a visit to a key page, the submission of a form...
+A sales funnel is built to encourage interactions with your potential prospects, once you have captured them and directed them to your website: a click, a visit to a key page, the submission of a form, etc.

-The aim is to transform them from "unidentified visitor" to "identified visitor" (with a name and contact), and then into a "qualified lead".
+The goal is to move them from the status of “unidentified visitor” to that of “identified visitor” (with a name and contact), and then transform them into “qualified leads.”

-A "qualified lead" is a contact with whom you are in a position to initiate a commercial exchange, i.e.: in whom you have detected an interest in your offer, and for whom you have direct contact details (email + telephone).
+A 'qualified lead' is a contact with whom you are able to initiate a commercial exchange, that is to say: someone at whom you have detected an interest in your offer, and whose direct contact details you possess (email + telephone).

-The scenario consists of using your web tools in a strategic and coordinated way to help you validate these 2 key points.
+The scenario implemented involves using your web tools strategically and in a coordinated manner to enable you to validate these 2 key points.

-Let's take the case of a (fictitious) consulting firm in the field of Customer Experience.
+Let's take the case of a (fictional) consulting company in the field of Customer Experience.

-This scenario is one of the quickest and least expensive to implement.
-Ideal for a first approach to the "sales tunnel" logic.
+This scenario is one of the fastest and least expensive to implement.
+Ideal for a first approach in a 'sales funnel' logic.

-The interested visitor clicks on the CTA, which takes them to an online questionnaire.
-(You can start by creating your own web questionnaires with a free tool like Google Form).
+The interested visitor clicks on the CTA, which redirects them to an online questionnaire.
+(To start, you can create your web questionnaires with a free tool, such as Google Forms).

-To take part in the questionnaire, you need to fill in the following mandatory fields to receive the results: Name + Email address, and optional fields: Position + Company + Phone number.
-(Don't forget the mandatory RGPD mentions )
+Participation in the questionnaire requires filling in mandatory fields to receive the results: Name + Email address, and possibly optional fields: Function + Company + Phone number.
+(Don't forget the mandatory GDPR notices)

 • EMAIL SEQUENCE: Summary of results

-2 days after taking part in the self-diagnosis, the company emails the participant a summary of the results, together with a proposal for a telephone meeting to discuss the results and, for example, define a short-term improvement plan.
+Two days after participating in the self-assessment, the company emails the participant a summary of the results, along with a proposal for a phone call to discuss these results and, for example, define a short-term improvement plan.

-If the participant accepts the proposal for a telephone appointment, they become a "qualified lead" and their contact details are forwarded to a sales representative!
+If the participant confirms the proposed phone appointment, their status changes to "qualified lead," and their contact information is forwarded to a sales representative!

 SCENARIO 2 – Thematic Ebook

-This scenario, which takes a little longer to implement, enables you togradually establish a relationship with an identified new contact and build the company's legitimacy in his or her eyes.
+This scenario, which takes a little longer to implement, allows you to gradually establish a relationship with a newly identified contact and build the company's legitimacy in their eyes.

 Fabien Comtet, CEO